claudijd/rotten_apple/README.md

 This portion of the project is focused on auditing a CI/CD system and is the default name space when the "rake" command is invoked in this project.

-Here's the list audit checks it does right now:
+Here's the list of audit checks it does right now:

 - Is the root user is being to build projects?
 - Can malicious code steal your RubyGems API key?